dreamind/fleksboks/README.md

 # fleksboks

-flexbox playground
+A minimalist two-level flexbox playground.
+You can play (selectively) with various flexbox settings and export the css.

-just load index.html in the browser
+To run just load index.html in the browser.

 ## dependencies